ryantreves/ej-permit-scraping/README.md

 # ej-permit-scraping
-Scraping air pollution policy data from regulatory documents to empower community advocates
+This script scrapes air pollution policy data from regulatory documents to empower community activists in California's central valley.